If you’re part of a startup in mid-market or enterprise technology, you likely need more leads, sales opportunities, customers, and revenue.

 What's the buyer's journey that each persona progresses through?
 (Their buyer’s journey will drive even more granular segmentation and personalization of messaging to leads.)

-What are the deal stages that your sales team uses to track how a lead becomes an opportunity and an opportunity becomes a customer?
+What deal stages do your sales team use to track how a lead becomes an opportunity and an opportunity becomes a customer?

-When you’re first getting started with your go-to-market strategy, also count on challenges to attract the right audience, working around the realities of a severely limited or non-existent marketing budget, and a steep learning curve.
+When you’re first starting your go-to-market strategy, count on challenges to attract the right audience, working around the realities of a severely limited or non-existent marketing budget and a steep learning curve.

 Be willing to learn about skill sets and disciplines